soukron/xtool/README.md

 ## Todo
 - Better error handling
+- Make the software directory configurable at installation time
 - Add `--xtool-set-default` parameter to change the default version of a tool
 - Add `xtool-cmd` as an standalone script to list and manage the installed software
 - Create a plugin system to delegate the installation/addition/removal of software